Legal Retrieval for Public Defenders: Empirical Evaluation of Retrieval Models and Rerankers

 \subsection{Reranker Experiments}

-We evaluate six open-source rerankers on the NJ OPD dataset.
-We additionally fine-tune the most performant model on the NJ OPD dataset, showing that this further improves performance.
+We evaluate six open-source rerankers on the NJOPD dataset.
+We additionally fine-tune the most performant reranker on the proprietary dataset, showing that this further improves performance.
 We use an 80-20 split to separate queries into a training and test set (stratified by queries, to make sure that no training queries appear in the test set).
 We then calculate the F1 score for all models.
+We show the main results in Figure \ref{fig:rerankers}.

-Table \ref{tab:rerankers} shows the reranking results of all models.
 We compare all results to a simple majority baseline.
 The baseline assumes a simple heuristic which treats each search result as a good result.
-We plot the F1 score of this majority baseline as a horizontal dashed line (at 80.02\% F1).
-We observe that most existing rerankers underperform the simple majority baseline, with the only exception being the recently released Qwen-3-8B reranker \cite{zhang2025qwen3embeddingadvancingtext}, which slightly surpasses this baseline.
+We plot the F1 score of this majority baseline as a horizontal dashed line (at 80.3\% F1).
+We observe that most existing rerankers underperform the simple majority baseline, with the only exception being the recently released Qwen3-8B reranker \citep{zhang2025qwen3embeddingadvancingtext}, which slightly surpasses this baseline.
 In contrast, fine-tuning on domain-specific data leads to significant improvements.
-This suggests that legal search for public defenders is fundamentally a data problem.
 Detailed metrics (precision, recall, accuracy, and F1) for all models are provided in Appendix Table \ref{tab:rerankers}.